harness/developer-hub/docs/platform/10_Git-Experience/configure-git-experience-for-harness-entities.md

 Click **Start**.

-The Pipeline Studio is displayed with your repo and branch name.
+The pipeline Studio is displayed with your repo and branch name.

 ![](./static/configure-git-experience-for-harness-entities-46.png)

-### Step 2: Add a stage
+### Add a stage

 Click **Add Stage**.
 The stage options appear.